 The College has an outstanding reputation locally and nationally.
 Maintaining a quality brand is essential for the College's success at attracting students and external relationships.
-Relationships with other partners remain strong: in particular, 11-16 High Schools, and other providers across the Archdiocese, Maple Group and Catholic sixth form colleges.
+Relationships with other partners remain strong: in particular, 11-16 High Schools, and other providers across the Archdiocese, Maple Group, Catholic sixth form and North west sixth form colleges.
 The Principal represents the college nationally as a member of the Principal's Reference Group.
 Locally the Principal is a member of the St. Helens Association of Secondary Head Teachers and the college is an Ambassador for the town.